junxit/us-congress-bills-119/metadata.md

 - 2025-04-09 — Motion to reconsider laid on the table Agreed to without objection.
 - 2025-04-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: 4/7/2025 CR H1431)
 - 2025-04-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.
+- 2025-04-10 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.